 IMPORTANT: Please fill out the attached SNAPPER Product Registration Card immediately and mail to: Snapper's Product Registration Center, P.O.
-Box 1379, McDonough, Georgia 30253
+Box 1379, McDonough, Georgia 30253 can protect it!

-Snapper uses the available best engines and components in their products in order to provide long, satisfactory service.
+Snapper uses the best available engines and components in their products in order to provide long, satisfactory service.
 However, proper care is essential in prolonging engine life.
 Dirt is your engine's enemy number 1!